 Both pale in comparison to digital music, but plenty of people are looking to our analog past in an attempt to make a better connection with the music they love.

 Maybe you’ve thought about getting into listening to vinyl, but it seems daunting.
 Getting set up for listening to records is actually simpler than it seems, but there are a few things you’ll want to keep in mind, which is why we’re here to help.

 Get Yourself a Vinyl Turntable

 First things first, you’re going to need a turntable if you don’t already own one.
-You can spend a lot of money on a turntable if you want, but a model like the Audio-Technica AT-LP60X costs less than $100 and will still get you quality sound.
+You can spend a lot of money on a turntable if you want, but a model like the Audio-Technica AT-LP60X (above) costs around $100 and still gets you quality sound.

 You’ll also need something to amplify the turntable’s signal and either headphones or speakers.
 Your home A/V receiver will handle this, but there is one important thing to keep in mind: unless your receiver has a bespoke Phono input for a record player, the volume will be very low.

 To get around this, you can use a preamp.
-Some turntables, like the AT-LP60X listed above, include a switchable built-in preamp so you can easily use them with your home stereo.
-If your turntable doesn’t have a built-in preamp, you can buy a phono preamp from $50 and up.
+Some turntables, like the AT-LP60X, include a switchable built-in preamp so you can use them with your home stereo.
+If your turntable doesn’t have a built-in preamp, you can buy a phono preamp for around $50 or so.

 Where to Buy Vinyl Records

 Thanks to the recent resurgence in vinyl sales, records are easier to buy now than they were a few years ago.

 One of the easiest places to buy vinyl records is the same place you can buy almost anything else: Amazon.
 Most recent releases are available in vinyl on the site (assuming a vinyl version exists), as well as re-issues of classic albums.